National Opportunity – U.S. Department of Education Supporting Effective Educator Development (SEED) Grant

 South Carolina Opportunity – SC Department of Education Textbook Adoption

 What is provided: UTeach CS Principles curriculum and teacher support are provided free of charge for 5 years, due to generous funding from the SC Department of Education.
-Schools may purchase professional development separately using this link.
+Schools may purchase professional development separately.

-Who is eligible: Schools in South Carolina districts that have selected the UTeach curriculum during the IMO process.
+Who is eligible: Schools in South Carolina districts that have selected the UTeach curriculum during the curriculum adoption process.